-Instead of sifting through endless piles of bottles and tubes, we went straight to a few dermatologists (they know a thing or two about skincare, after all) to find out which products they use on themselves for bright, taut under eyes.
+Instead of sifting through endless piles of bottles and tubes, I went straight to a few dermatologists (they know a thing or two about skincare, after all) to find out which products they use on themselves for bright, taut under eyes.
 As it turns out, many of their tried-and-true formulas are fairly under the radar.

 Take a look at the best eye creams on the market, according to top dermatologists below.